 “I believe that Art is Technology – a ’spiritual device’

 … for human(e) connection & transformation …”

 Illustrator, Performance Artist, Storyteller

 Vishavjit Singh is a New York City based TEDx speaker, illustrator, performance artist, storyteller, and creator of www.Sikhtoons.com.
 He got his spark for cartooning in the post 9/11 tragedy when Americans with turbaned and bearded countenance became targets of hate/bias crimes.
 For the past few years, he has been traveling across the US with his Captain America persona armed with a turban, beard, and humor to tackle fear, anxiety, bigotry, and intolerance.
 He uses storytelling as a tool to create a space for challenging conversations around identity, race, bias, vulnerability, and how to be agents for positive change.
 He hosts talks & keynotes in schools, universities, government agencies and companies including Google, Apple, NASA & Congressional Asian Pacific American Caucus.
 As an artivist and a survivor of the 1984 genocidal massacre of Sikhs in India, he is working to capture the stories of many like himself who survived this tragedy.

-Harbani created a series of poems called “Dicta” from important U.S. Supreme Court cases spanning two centuries.
+Harbani has been creating a series of poems called “Dicta” from important U.S. Supreme Court cases spanning two centuries.
 The law is often viewed as a larger than life concept that is inaccessible and difficult to understand.
 Many people also view the law as the equivalent of justice.
-The Dicta series exposes the gaps between the law and justice, and educates and inspires the general public to understand the timelessness of the struggle for human and civil rights in the United States.
+The Dicta series exposes the gaps between the law and justice, and educates and inspires the general public to understand the timelessness of the struggle for human and civil rights in the U.S.